gdcc/dataverse-kubernetes/docs/day2/job-index.rst

 .. hint::

-  To understand the above, please keep in mind that sidecar container and main Solr container share ``/schema`` via ``emptyDir`` volume.
+  To understand the above, please keep in mind that init, sidecar and main Solr container share ``/schema`` via ``emptyDir`` volume.